turnitin-ai-poc/test-devin-lambda/CONTRIBUTING.md

-# Contributing to Panda templates
+# Contributing to TRA templates

 :tada: First and foremost, thank you for taking the time to contribute! :tada: